 - It's illegal to take marijuana outside the state of Washington.

 - The law says marijuana and alcohol are legal for adults over the age of 21.
-That is because adult brains are more developed and the science shows that it is less harmful for them to use.
+That is because adult brains are more developed.
+The science shows that marijuana and alcohol can affect the teen brain, leading to a higher risk of addiction to these substance.

 - There is a lot of evidence that shows marijuana use can be harmful to teens—including damaging their memory, motivation and ability to learn.